Skip to main content

 Specificity

 In order for goals to be motivating, clarifying, and a useful tool for evaluating, they need to be specific.
-One way to do this is by using the SMART acronym, which we’ve provided examples of in this article.
+One way to do this is by using the SMART acronym, which you can learn more about in our article, "A framework for employee performance goals."

 What to do when you have remote/distributed direct reports: